stakewise/v3-sdk/src/services/vault/helpers/calculateStakerPosition/calculateStakerPosition.md

 ---
-id: getStakerPosition
+id: calculateStakerPosition
-slug: /sdk/api/vault/requests/getstakerposition
+slug: /sdk/api/vault/helpers/calculatestakerposition
-description: Use the StakeWise SDK getStakerPosition method to calculate a user's net staker APY and total assets after staking, minting, burning or boosting.
+description: Use the StakeWise SDK calculateStakerPosition helper to calculate a user's net staker APY and total assets after staking, minting, burning or boosting.
 ---

 #### Description:

 Calculates the staker's net APY and total assets across the wallet, mint and boost from the result of `getPositionData` and optional deltas.
 Synchronous, no requests.
 Zero deltas return the current position.
-For a single vault use `getAllocatorPosition`.
+For a single vault use `calculateAllocatorPosition`.

 #### Arguments: